spectrocloud/librarium/content/docs/09-registries-and-packs.md

 ## Structure

 Palette provides a rich collection of out-of-the-box packs for various integrations and also offers extensibility through custom-built packs.
-Each Pack is a collection of files such as manifests, helm charts, Ansible roles, configuration files, etc. Ansible roles, if provided, are used to customize cluster VM images whereas Kubernetes manifests and Helm charts are applied to the Kubernetes clusters after deployment.
+Each Pack is a collection of files such as manifests, helm charts, Ansible roles, configuration files, etc. Ansible roles, if provided, are used to customize cluster virtual machine images, whereas Kubernetes manifests and Helm charts are applied to the Kubernetes clusters after deployment.
 The following is a typical structure of a pack:

 | **Pack Name** |**Requirement** | **Pack Directory Name** |